virtualsquare/virtualsquare.github.io/tutorials/ioth_picoxnet.md

 ![picoxnet client-server](pictures/ioth_picoxnet_cs.png)

-This exmpample implements a TCP echo server and a _terminal like_ client.
+This example implements a TCP echo server and a _terminal like_ client.
 Both programs use picoxnet, each one has its own IP address.

 ### `picox_server4.c`